OUIsolutions/DoTheWorld/README.md

 }
 ~~~

-if you want to write anything to a file, it's also very simple, use the **dtw_load_binary_content** function, but note that it will be necessary to pass the writing size
+if you want to write anything to a file, it's also very simple, use the **dtw_write_any_content** function, but note that it will be necessary to pass the writing size

 <!--codeof:readme_exemples/writing_any.c-->
 ~~~c